rabelloo/store/README.md

 Middleware are functions that run on every dispatch just after the reducer, but before setting the state.

+They execute in the order in which they are provided on `createStore()`.

-There are two middleware provided, and they are applied by default when `mode === 'development'`:
+There are some middleware provided, those with an \* are applied by default when `mode === 'development'`:

-- [Freeze](/src/middleware/freeze) - Deeply freezes every action's payload dispatched to store.
+- \*[Freeze](/src/middleware/freeze) - Deeply freezes every action's payload dispatched to store.
   - Useful to ensure state is immutable.
-  - Not recommended in `production`.
+  - Not recommended in `production` because performance.
-- [Logger](/src/middleware/logger) - Logs all middleware arguments on every action dispatch to store.
+- \*[Logger](/src/middleware/logger) - Logs all middleware arguments on every action dispatch to store.
   - Useful to track changes and debug state.
+  - Not recommended in `production` because it exposes internal state to console.
+- [Persist](/src/middleware/persist) - Persists state to localStorage and hydrates from it on init.
+  - Useful when using Hot Module Reload or Fast Refresh.
+  - Useful when you want the entire state to persist across sessions.

 You can also create your own middleware to do what you will - e.g. logging to an external tool like DataDog.